Best Fastpitch Softball Bats: Top Picks for Every Age and League

 Bat length

-You'll often see a number like -10 or -12 on a bat listing.
-This is called the 'drop' and it's the difference between the bat's length in inches and its weight in ounces.
+You'll often see bats listed with something like "-10" or "-12" — this is called the drop weight, and it's just the difference between the bat's length (in inches) and its weight (in ounces).
 A -12 drop means a 30-inch bat weighs 18 ounces.
-A higher drop number (like -13) means a lighter bat, which is easier for younger or smaller players to swing.
-Most youth fastpitch bats are -10, -11, or -12.
+A bigger number (like -13) means a lighter bat, which is easier for younger or smaller players to swing.
+A smaller number (like -8) means a heavier bat, which is generally for older, stronger players.
+Younger or newer players typically do better with a higher drop number.

-Most youth fastpitch bats are made from aluminum (also called alloy).
-Aluminum bats are durable, ready to use right away, and hold up well in cooler weather.
-Composite bats (made from layered materials similar to carbon fiber) tend to have a larger sweet spot but often cost significantly more and may need a break-in period.
-For beginners, aluminum is the way to go.
+Most youth and recreational bats are made from aluminum (also called alloy).
+Aluminum bats are ready to use right away, durable, and generally less expensive — perfect for beginners.
+Composite bats are made from a layered material that can offer a larger sweet spot, but they often require a break-in period and cost more.
+For most rec league players and kids just starting out, aluminum is the way to go.
+Composite bats tend to show up more in travel ball and competitive play.

 Grip and handle